Ivelina0/Ivelina0.github.io/_pages/about.md

 I’m a lifelong learner, and that curiosity extends well beyond academics.
 I genuinely love picking up new sports and physical skills!

 My personal rule is to take on a new sport every one to two years and stick with it long enough to become “not too bad” at it.
-For me, that means learning the fundamentals properly and building consistency, until my brain doesn't overthink every move my body has to make.
+For me, that means learning the fundamentals properly and building consistency, or until my brain doesn't overthink every move my body has to make.

-While curiosity is what draws me to new sports, many of these pursuits have been competitive rather than purely recreational.
-I’ve competed for multiple **volleyball** teams, **rowed** for QMUL — including racing at HORR 2024 (not WeHORR, but HORR), **ran a marathon** in 2025, won first place in regional **high jump** and a **gymnastics** competition in Bulgaria before moving to the UK, and performed as part of a **dance** crew at the Paralympic Games through a youth centre I attended growing up.
+While curiosity is what draws me to new sports, many of these pursuits have also been competitive rather than purely recreational - not because I "have to win", but because I enjoy the challenge.
+You will never see me sulk after a bad game!

+Over the years, I’ve competed for multiple **volleyball** teams, **rowed** for QMUL — including racing at HORR 2024 (not WeHORR, but HORR), **ran a marathon** in 2025, won first place in regional **high jump** and a **gymnastics** competition in Bulgaria before moving to the UK, and performed as part of a **dance** crew at the Paralympic Games through a youth centre I attended growing up.

-These experiences have shaped how I approach sport (and life): with commitment, discipline, and a genuine enjoyment of long-term progression.
+These experiences have shaped how I approach life and education: with commitment, discipline, and a genuine enjoyment of long-term progression.

 More recently, I’ve been tackling **yoga** and it has quickly become one of my favourite things to do during work breaks.